 President Trump's immigration order became a major news story on Saturday evening.
 Here's an Associated Press dispatch at 6:40 PM that evening:

-A U.S. federal law enforcement official says any non-U.S. citizen from Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen is now barred from entering the United . . .
+A U.S. federal law enforcement official says any non-U.S. citizen from Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen is now barred from . . .

 "Fair and accurate" are not words that come to my mind when describing the local "newspapers"